 What is Maine's Law on Fireworks

-In 2011, the Legislature made changes to the fireworks laws (PL 2011, c.
-416).
-This law differentiates fireworks from consumer fireworks (defined in 9-A MRS §221-A(4) and §221-A(1-A), respectively).
+Maine law differentiates fireworks from consumer fireworks (defined in 9-A MRS §221-A(4) and §221-A(1-A), respectively).
 The law governing consumer fireworks states that “the legislative body of a municipality may adopt an ordinance to prohibit or restrict the sale or use of consumer fireworks within the municipality.”
+As of 2017, plantations also have the power to control the sale and use of consumer fireworks (see 30-A MRS §7051(11)).
 Although the state law has changed, consumer fireworks may still be prohibited or restricted in your municipality (9-A MRS §223-A).
 The Maine State Fire Marshal has compiled a list of municipal ordinances about consumer fireworks prohibitions and restrictions.
 For more information on the difference between fireworks, consumer fireworks and display/commercial grade fireworks, see the Maine State Fire Marshal ’s website on Fireworks Laws and Regulations.
 For information on obtaining a license to sell consumer fireworks in Maine, see the State Fire Marshal ’s website on Consumer Fireworks in Maine.

 11/15/2017 A-Z List